 - Get friends or family nearby to buy and deliver gifts instead of ordering online to save on shipping costs

 Intimacy takes a huge hit in relationships where distance is a significant factor.
 If you both value sex and physical intimacy and are not willing to wait, you will have to find alternatives.
-Talk about options like toys, virtual sex, and raunchy texts to keep things interesting.
+Talk about options like toys, virtual sex, phone sex, and raunchy texts to keep things interesting.
 Planning your visits in close succession may also help a lot.

 With this information, you have all the ammo to fight and win the battle for your love.
-Yeah, that’s a bit dramatic but so are LDRs in general.
+Yeah, that’s a bit dramatic, but so are LDRs in general.
 The important thing is to communicate, work on yourself, and actively work towards moving your relationship forward.